Last updated on June 23rd, 2020 at 02:01 pm

 - No pavement.
 You have to leave the honking traffic-clogged paved Florida behind.

 - No obstacles to an extended stay; the opportunity to stay overnight.
 (We’ll tell you about some great day-trip islands in a few days.)

-Two of these islands are state parks with great little rustic cabins.
-The other two are only for campers, and, keep in mind, you have to bring your own drinking water along.
+Two of these Florida islands are state parks with great little rustic cabins.
+The other two are only for campers, and, keep in mind, you have to bring your own everything, including drinking water.

 Yeah, that sounds like a lot of trouble, doesn’t it?

-The payoff is a kind of solitude and adventure that makes islands beckon to us in the first place.
+The payoff is a kind of solitude and adventure that makes islands in Florida beckon to us in the first place.